owis1998/machine-learning-algorithms/multiple linear regression/README.md

-ultiple linear regression is a regression model that estimates the relationship between a quantitative dependent variable and two or more independent variables, using a straight line,
+Multiple linear regression is a regression model that estimates the relationship between a quantitative dependent variable and two or more independent variables, using a straight line,